Important Considerations When Working with a Custom Crush Facility or Co-Packer

 What is a Contract Winery/Co-Packer/Custom Crush Facility?

 A custom crush relationship is an arrangement where one business hires another — an existing winery — to produce wine.
 Generally speaking, the company hiring the winery typically owns the brand of wine that will be producer (such as the brand name, logos, artwork, and similar).
 The hiring company is typically called the custom crush client or the brand owner, while the company producing the wine is the custom crush winery, the co-packer, or the contract winery.
 This relationship may involve the custom crush winery sourcing bulk wine from other companies, blending it, and bottling the final product.
 Alternatively, it could entail the winery crushing grapes into juice and fermenting the juice for the brand owner.
-The winery is generally responsible for regulatory requirements, such TTB label and formula applications and reporting and paying federal excise taxes.
+The winery is generally responsible for regulatory requirements, such the Alcohol and Tobacco Tax and Trade Bureau (“TTB“) label and formula applications and reporting and paying federal excise taxes.

 In most custom crush relationships, the winery usually retains ownership of raw materials until the wine is produced, taxes are paid, and the final bottled product is removed from its premises.
 While many folks engage in contract production relationship to avoid investing in equipment, a facility, and related assets, some existing wineries are attracted to custom crush relationships when facing space constraints, limitations in equipment, or similar.